Artificial Barriers for stochastic differential equations and for construction of boundary-preserving schemes

-The motivation for the current work is that most previously proposed and studied boundary-preserving schemes for SDEs have either exploited the Lamperti transform or time splitting procedures (see, for example, \cite{MR2341800}) to confine the numerical approximations to the domain of the SDE.
-We also mention \cite{MR4780408,MR4729657,MR3433041,MR3331648,DomPres,Schurz1995NumericalRF,UweakBP} for some other proposed approaches to construct boundary-preserving schemes.
-The Lamperti transform is used to transform the considered SDE into another SDE with additive noise (see, for example, \cite{Mller2010FromSD}), that is easier to solve or numerically integrate.
-Then, under some assumptions, optimal convergence rates for numerical schemes for SDEs with additive noise can be transferred to the original SDE \cite{MR4220738,MR4737060}.
+Let us discuss the Lamperti transform a bit more in detail.
+Under some assumptions, optimal convergence rates for numerical schemes for SDEs with additive noise can be transferred to these SDEs using the Lamperti transform \cite{MR4220738,MR4737060}.
+Recently, authors (see \cite{MR4888024,MR4597411}) have constructed higher-order boundary-preserving numerical schemes using the Lamperti transform.
 Traditionally, numerical schemes utilising the Lamperti transform have combined it with some classical scheme (for example, the EM scheme or the backward EM scheme) for SDEs (see, for example, \cite{MR3006996,MR3248050,MR4274899}).
-Recently, authors (see \cite{MR4544037,MR4737060}) have combined the Lamperti transform with time splitting methods to construct efficient numerical approximations to certain types of SDEs.
+Recently, authors (see \cite{MR4544037,MR4737060}) have combined the Lamperti transform with time splitting methods to construct efficient numerical approximations the solutions to certain types of SDEs.
 Lamperti-based schemes do, however, require high regularity assumptions (for example, differentiability) on the drift coefficient $f$ and on the diffusion coefficient $g$ and require the existence of an inverse of the Lamperti transform to be well-defined.
-For instance, $L^{p}(\Omega)$-convergence rate of $1$, for all $p \geq 1$, was obtained in \cite{MR4737060} for a two-finite-boundaries setting with drift coefficient $f \in C^{2}$ and diffusion coefficient $g \in C^{3}$, and $g$ satisfying non-integrability conditions near the boundary points.
+For instance, $L^{p}(\Omega)$-convergence rate of $1$, for all $p \geq 1$, was obtained in \cite{MR4737060} for an SDE with bounded domain with drift coefficient $f \in C^{2}$ and diffusion coefficient $g \in C^{3}$, and $f$ and $g$ satisfying some technical conditions near the boundary points.
 See, for example, Theorem~\ref{th:BPschemeConv} for the definition of $L^{p}(\Omega)$-convergence used in this work.
 In addition, the Lamperti transform is intrinsically problem-specific which makes the implementation of Lamperti-based schemes problem-specific.